vdamewood/siliko/Readme.txt

   "3d6" or "1d20".
 * Functions: abs(), acos(), asin(), atan(), ceil(), cos(), cosh(), exp(), floor(), log(),log10(), sin(), sinh(), sqrt(), tan(), and tanh().
-* Xavi and Xavi++ ignore space and tab characters in their input, except to separate tokens.
+* Xavi and XaviPP ignore space and tab characters in their input, except to separate tokens.

-When mixing numeric types, Xavi and Xavi++ will give integer results in calculations involving only integers and floating-point results in calculations involving either integers and floating-point numbers, or only floating-point numbers.
+When mixing numeric types, Xavi and XaviPP will give integer results in calculations involving only integers and floating-point results in calculations involving either integers and floating-point numbers, or only floating-point numbers.
 If division involves two integers where the result would not be a whole